 Landmines and unexploded bombs can remain in the ground for decades after a conflict has ended.
-One person every hour is killed or injured by one of these indiscriminate killers.
-Almost half are children.
+Every day, 19 people are killed or injured by these indiscriminate weapons.
+Over half of civilian casualties are children.

 MAG finds and clears landmines and unexploded bombs and returns safe land to communities, enabling them to build a safer and more sustainable future.